TILOS-AI-Institute/HypergraphPartitioning/golden_evaluator/README.md

 Evaluator("benchmark file", "partition solution file", number_of_partitions, imbalance_factor)
 ```

-We show how we run the golden evaluator on a hypergraph partitioning solution file with number of partitions 2 and imbalance factor 2.
+We show how we run the golden evaluator on the "ibm02.hgr" benchmark with a solution file and with number of partitions 2 and imbalance factor 2.

 ```
 >>> from golden_evaluator import Evaluator